Magneto-inertial range dominated by magnetic helicity in space plasmas: Laboratory measurements vs DNS

+In a paper Ref. \cite{mpm} results of direct numerical simulation of a freely decaying MHD flow (with ${\bf f} = 0$ and without the Hall terms in the Eqs.
+(6-8)) with a superposition of random and deterministic (three ABC flows) initial conditions and considerable mean magnetic helicity were reported.
+The Kelvin-Helmholtz instabilities with rolling up of current and vorticity sheets were observed at a high Reynolds number ($Re = 10100$).

+Figure 10 shows magnetic energy spectra for $t= 1.6$ in terms of the DNS (the spectral data were taken from Fig. 2b of the Ref. \cite{mpm}).
+The dashed curve indicates the stretched exponential spectrum Eq.
+(22).\\

-In the paper Ref. \cite{yos} a direct numerical simulation using the Eqs.
-(18-21) without mean magnetic field was performed in a 3D spatial box (periodic boundary conditions).
+In a paper Ref. \cite{yos} a direct numerical simulation using the forced MHD equations was performed in a 3D spatial box (periodic boundary conditions).
 The initial fields were randomly generated with kinetic and magnetic energies equal to 0.5 (in the terms of the Ref. \cite{yos}).
 The initial mean cross helicity was taken almost zero, while the initial mean (normalized) magnetic helicity was rather considerable - 0.515 (at the statistically stationary state the normalized mean magnetic helicity was 0.655).
 The large-scale random forcing ${\bf f}$ was concentrated in the wavenumber range $1 < k < 2.5$.
-The magnetic Prandtl number $Pr_m = \nu/\eta = 1$, the Taylor-Reynolds number $R_{\lambda} = 150$ and the magnetic Reynolds number $R_{\lambda}^{(m)} = 306$. \\
+The magnetic Prandtl number $Pr_m = 1$, the Taylor-Reynolds number $Re_{\lambda} = 150$ and the magnetic Reynolds number $Re_{\lambda}^{(m)} = 306$. \\

-Figure 3 shows the magnetic energy spectrum computed for the statistically stationary state using a wavelet method ($\eta$ is a dissipation scale).
+Figure 11 shows the magnetic energy spectrum computed for the statistically stationary state using a wavelet method (here $\eta$ is the dissipation scale).
 The spectral data were taken from Fig. 1 of the Ref. \cite{yos}.
 The dashed curve indicates correspondence to the stretched exponential spectrum Eq.
-(16) (for freely {\it decaying} MHD turbulence with considerable mean magnetic helicity see Fig. 17).\\

-Figure 4 (adapted from the Ref. \cite{sbl}) shows a sketch of the MHD (plasma gun) wind tunnel.
-This experiment can imitate situations similar to those typical for solar wind.
-The blue lines in the figure show twisting of the magnetic field lines due to magnetic helicity conservation.\\
+(22) .\\